TechnoMageKOMT/Programming_Notes/GIT_Notes.md

 ~$ git restore <filename>
 ```

+## Remove staged files

+`git rm --cached -r` For all files.
+The -r stands for recursive.
+`git rm --cached filename.extension`

 ### Git origins and remotes

 An origin is where the remote code is being hosted and could be different places depending on the collaborators if any.